Pasi Narayanan: Early life

 Narayanan was born in Sivakasi district of Tamil Nadu and started acting at the age of 15.

 Career

 He later acted in several dramas in 1955 through Manohar Company.
 After that he got a chance to act in the cinema industry.
 He came to the Tamil film industry in the 1960s.
 He became popular with the film Pasi.
 He then went on to become famous in the screen world under the pseudonym 'Pasi' Narayanan.
-In addition to acting, he had talent in storytelling, writing and dancing.
-M.G.R and Jayalalithaa has acted in the popular Tamil movie 'Aayirathil Oruvan'.
-Pasi Narayanan was also involved in many films of the next generation of leading heroes like Rajinikanth and Kamal Haasan, Pandiyarajan, Karthick, Sarth Kumar.
+In addition to acting, he had talent in storytelling and dancing.
+Pasi Narayanan was also involved in many films of the next generation of leading heroes like Rajinikanth and Kamal Haasan, Pandiyarajan, Karthick, and Sarath Kumar.

-Family

-His wife name is Valli, he has 3 children.
-His third daughter's name is Gana Jyothi and his son's name is Mariappan.
-His second daughter's name is Revathi.

 Death

 In 1998, he developed heart disease and later died from heart failure.
-His last movie was Ninaithen Vandhai.
+His second to last movie was Ninaithen Vandhai.
+He was survived by his wife Valli and 3 children.